MohideenSheikSulaiman/SwiftConnect/Example/Debugging.md

 ```
 This makes it really easy to find out what's wrong with your request at glance, no more stopping at break points to find out what's wrong with the request or if there's an incorrect parameter name being sent.

-Further more if you want to debug the response Connect provides a parameter called "debugResponse" in the following methods
+Further more if you want to debug the response SwiftConnect provides a parameter called "debugResponse" in the following methods

 ```swift
 public func request(_ request: Connector, debugResponse: Bool = false) -> Future<Data>